Prateek-kanwal/hello-world/README.md

 # hello-world
-Just Trying to learn first script through GitHub
+Just Trying to learn first script through GitHub.Wanted to write some scripts.